KrzysztofKowalczyk/vertx-client-builder-poc/readme.md

 RequestExecutor<HttpClientResponse> classicCall = builder.returningResponse()
 ```

+Cool thing is that the whole second stage can be done as single type with all REST verbs by passing strategy to it, see respond\* methods in [HttpClientBuilder](src/main/groovy/org/client/poc/HttpClientBuilder.groovy)
 Second type allow to do actual call and return expected response as per specification.

 ```
 Future<String> responseString = stringCall.get("/")
 assert block(responseString) == "Hello"